 The Acute Onset or Recurrence of a Pre-Existing Condition is the sudden and unexpected outbreak, or recurrence, of a Pre-Existing Condition which occurs without warning.
 It is typically of short duration, rapidly progressive, and requires immediate care.
 For coverage to be effective, the Acute Onset of a Pre-Existing Condition must occur after the effective date of the policy.
 Plans offering benefit will typically require that treatment be obtained within 24 hours of the sudden and unexpected onset or recurrence.
 Important: A Pre-Existing Condition that is chronic, a congenital condition, or that gradually becomes worse over time will not be considered Acute Onset.
-Further, plans would exclude coverage for known, scheduled, required, or expected medical care, drugs or Treatments existent or necessary prior to the Effective Date of coverage.
+Further, plans would exclude coverage for known, scheduled, required, or expected medical care, drugs or Treatments existent or necessary before the Effective Date of coverage.

 Do International Medical Insurance Providers Cover Pre-Existing Conditions?

 International health insurance plans, expat plans, or global medical insurance typically will be medically underwritten.
-This means that a medical underwriter working for the insurance company will review your medical history and determine if they are able to insure you.
+This means that a medical underwriter working for the insurance company will review your medical history and determine if they can insure you.
 They will typically either approve the application as is, limit or exclude the pre-existing condition, add a premium to cover the additional risks associated with the pre-existing conditions or deny your policy.
 Unfortunately, the only way to know how your situation will be treated is to apply and have your application reviewed.

 This plan provides a $50,000 lifetime benefit for eligible pre-existing conditions that existed at or prior to the effective date, subject to a maximum of $5,000 per period of coverage after coverage has been in effect for 24 continuous months.
 This benefit is payable whether or not you have received consultation or treatment for the condition(s) during the 24-month period of continuous coverage.